MSNLAB/SmartEye/README.md

 ```

-Also, you can add more server urls under the "grpc-url" label, it's ok.
-For the servers,  You just need to change to your own IP address.
-All the ports in the urls don't need to change， unless you want to change one.

 ### Deployment

-You can copy the configured source codes to the edge node, the forwarding server, and the backend inference servers for deployment.
+You can copy the configured source codes to the edge node, the forwarding server, and the backend inference servers respectively for deployment.
 ```bash
 scp -r SmartEye/ server_account@server_ip_address:target_path
 ```